cleanflight/blackbox-tools/Readme.md

      blackbox_decode [options] <input logs>

 Options:
    --help                   This page
-   --index <num>           Choose the log from the file that should be decoded (or omit to decode all) --limits                Print the limits and range of each field --stdout                Write log to stdout instead of to a file --unit-gps-speed <unit> GPS speed unit (mps|kph|mph), default is mps (meters per second) --debug                 Show extra debugging information --raw                   Don't apply predictions to fields (show raw field deltas)
+   --index <num>            Choose the log from the file that should be decoded (or omit to decode all) --limits                 Print the limits and range of each field --stdout                 Write log to stdout instead of to a file --unit-gps-speed <unit>  GPS speed unit (mps|kph|mph), default is mps (meters per second) --merge-gps              Merge GPS data into the main CSV log file instead of writing it separately --simulate-imu           Compute tilt/roll/heading fields from gyro/accel/mag data --imu-ignore-mag         Ignore magnetometer data when computing heading --declination <val>      Set magnetic declination in degrees.minutes format (e.g. -12.58 for New York) --declination-dec <val>  Set magnetic declination in decimal degrees (e.g. -12.97 for New York) --debug                  Show extra debugging information --raw                    Don't apply predictions to fields (show raw field deltas)
 ```

 ## Using the blackbox_render tool